Feature Focus: How to automatically generate a License Risk Profile based on the CAST Highlight license rulebook

 In CAST Highlight, Open Source components used by your applications are automatically detected with their licenses.
 Depending on the constraints, permissions, and other attributes of these licenses (i.e. license rulebook), CAST Highlight automatically determines a level of risk (high, medium, low) of using such a component within an application.
 While you can use the out-of-the-box license risk profile provided by CAST, you may also want to tweak it with some adjustments, or just start with a new License Risk profile from scratch by applying your own license policy.

-License risk profile management in CAST Highlight is very flexible and can be used by Portfolio Managers in several ways:
+License risk profile management in CAST Highlight is very flexible and can be used by root-level Portfolio Managers in several ways:

 - The default license risk profile is designed to identify common license risks for a typical application developed by commercial organizations.
 This article explains how this license risk profile is built.
 If you’re unsure about a specific license or risk categorization, we recommend you consult with an open source legal expert.